src-its/ca-web/content/git_ssh-setup.md

 * id_ed25519.pub
 * id_rsa.pub

-If you see an existing key pair that you would like to use, you can add it to the ssh-agent.
+If you see an existing key pair that you would like to use, you can [add it to the ssh-agent](#add-key-to-agent).  <!-- Anchor to where we elaborate this. -->

 If not, then generate a new SSH key using the following command:

-    ssh-keygen -t rsa -b 4096 -C "your_email@example.com" Be sure to put your email in to replace the example one.
+    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+Be sure to put your email in to replace the example one.

-Accept the default file location when you see "Enter a file in which to save the key," by pressing Enter.
+You'll be prompted to select a location to save the file.
+Either change it to your preferred location, or accept the default  by pressing `Enter`.

     Enter a file in which to save the key(/Users/you/.ssh/id_rsa): [Press enter]

-At the prompt, type a secure passphrase.

-    Enter passphrase (empty for no passphrase): [Type a passphrase] Enter same passphrase again: [Type passphrase again]

-In Git Bash, copy the alphanumeric key fingerprint you see.
-It should look like:

-    nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8= your_email@example.com

-If you're using OpenSSH 6.8 or newer, the key fingerprint should look like:

-    nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8= your_email@example.com

-##### Add your SSH key to the SSH Agent
-Ensure ssh-agent is enabled:
-If you are using Git Bash, you can turn on ssh-agent using the following command:

-    #start the ssh-agent in the background
-    eval "$(ssh-agent -s)"
-    Agent pid 59566
-If you are using another terminal prompt, you can turn on ssh-agent using the following command:

-    #start the ssh-agent in the background
-    eval $(ssh-agent -s)
-    Agent pid 59566
-Add your SSH key to the ssh-agent using the following command:

-    ssh-add ~/.ssh/id_rsa

 ##### Add your SSH key to GitHub
 Copy the SSH key.